 On December 8, the PSC and CUNY management signed a letter of agreement that provides for ongoing funding for paid parental leave.
 Money for the current benefit would otherwise have run out on December 31.
 Existing provisions of the benefit, which covers full-time faculty and staff in the PSC bargaining unit, thus remain in effect.

 WILL NOT RUN OUT

 In the 2007-2010 contract, when the PSC won paid parental leave for the first time, the new benefit was created with a fixed amount of cash: paid parental leave was originally slated to end when that money ran out.

-That has changed, and paid parental leave is now a regular part of the contractual benefit package for full-time employee in the bargaining unit after one year of service.
-The PSC and CUNY agreed that funding for the on-going benefit will be worked out in the context of the next collective bargaining agreement, which will be in effect from October 20, 2010, going forward.
+That has changed, and paid parental leave is now a regular part of the contractual benefit package for full-time employees in the bargaining unit after one year of service.
+The PSC and CUNY agreed that funding for the ongoing benefit will be worked out in the context of the next collective bargaining agreement, which will be in effect from October 20, 2010, going forward.